BenSernau/Wave-Spawner/README.md

 To engage players effectively, arenas need to deliver progressively more difficult enemy waves without feeling outright unfair at any point.
 To this end, not only does the program receive enemy names and corresponding point values, but it also requires the user to establish specific point maxima for every wave.

-Avoiding full automation, the application seeks only to illuminate what enemy waves would look like hypothetically.
+Avoiding full automation, the application seeks only to suggest what enemy waves would look like hypothetically.
 For example, consider an especially tough 6-point enemy in a 15-point wave.
 If the enemy appears in the wave twice, the user may decide that the scenario is too difficult and increase the value of the enemy accordingly.

-Game development is ultimately a creative endeavor, and human beings should have the final say in how their arenas work.
+Game development is a creative endeavor, and human beings should have the final say in how their arenas work.
 Still, this tool simulates an arena’s waves of enemies to help developers create a balanced experience that aligns the player’s arsenal with reasonable challenges.

 ## Input Format